transportforcairo/tfc_tools/README.md

 - `raw` — cleaned field data from RouteLab
 - `transit` — processed, structured results

+A complete list of output tables and fields for both schemas is included in the User Guide.

 **Next Steps:**
 Output can be analyzed directly in QGIS or used as input to the *GIS2GTFS* or *Vehicle and Passenger Flow* plugins.